 BEd(PhysEd) Upper Class Honours (UB), GradCertEd(TerEd)(UB), PhD (HPE)(RMIT), GradCertUniLeadership(Current)

-Dr Brendon Hyndman is a Senior Lecturer and Course Director of Postgraduate Studies in Education (including HDR coordinator of the School of Education).
+Dr Brendon Hyndman is a Senior Lecturer and Course Director of Postgraduate Education courses (non-initial teaching qualifications).
 He is widely recognised as one of Australia’s leading educational researchers of school playground influences, is an emerging leader in educational technologies and has launched a new area for educational research in heat protection.
-He oversees almost 30 different postgraduate education study pathways (including Graduate Certificate options) in the Faculty of Arts and Education at Charles Sturt University.
-He has previously worked in the School of Education at RMIT University, Charles Darwin University and Southern Cross University with roles that have included the Manager of the Bachelor of Teaching & Learning (Pre-service), Chair of School Board (Education), coordinator of Primary/Secondary PDHPE and Lecturing roles in Personal Development, Health and Physical Education (PDHPE) across over a dozen units in primary and secondary school teacher education.
+He is passionate about disseminating educational research evidence and ideas to the broader public and oversees almost 30 different postgraduate education study pathways (including Graduate Certificate options) in the Faculty of Arts and Education at Charles Sturt University.
+He has previously worked at other university institutions with roles that have included Course Coordinator of multiple initial teacher education degrees, Chair of School Board (Education), coordinator of Primary/Secondary PDHPE and Lecturing roles in Personal Development, Health and Physical Education (PDHPE) across over a dozen units in primary and secondary school teacher education over the past decade.

 Dr Hyndman's teaching areas of expertise include primary and secondary school Personal Development, Health and Physical Education (PDHPE) and has experience in supervising HDR students at other institutions.

-He is the Higher Degrees by Research (HDR) coordinator within the School of Education and is Course Director of the following course pathways (not including strand pathways in the Inclusive Education or Online Education courses):
+He is the Course Director of the following course pathways (not including strand pathways in the Inclusive Education or Online Education courses):

 |Chris Stevens||PhD||Use of screens and literacy in Secondary Schools||Co-supervisor||In progress|